kaylamochizuki/cse15l-lab-reports/Week1LabReport.md

 Some useful shortcuts to use when working remotely:

 	- writing a command in quotes will run it directly
-	- you can use semicolon to run commands on one line
+	- you can use semicolon to run multiple commands on one line
 	- ex)

 ![screenshot](Lab1img6.png)